Promoting Your Music to Bloggers

 SubmitHub is a fantastic and invaluable tool to help artists starting out in the music industry.
 It is a great platform for musicians to contact music bloggers, record labels and Spotify playlisters, plus many more.

-It provides lots of useful statistics to help you work out who to send your music to and how to filter it so that it ends up in the hands of the right person.
+It provides lots of useful statistics to help you work out who to submit your music to and how to filter it so that it ends up in the hands of the right person.
 Companies such as Spotify and Apple Music use the service by following its bloggers and playlisters as a way of discovering new music.
 It also provides feedback on songs.

 The way it works is that you upload your song, then pick blogs you think apply to your style of music using genre filters.
 Submit it and you could get a response from record labels or bloggers within a matter of hours.